I. Purpose of policy

 This overarching policy exists in conjunction with the following related policies:

-- Conflict of Interest Policy (COI) - Personal Gifts including Meals, Travel, and Education-D-H (internal link)
+- Conflict of Interest Policy (COI) - Personal Gifts including Meals, Travel, and Education-D-H (internal link, requires intranet access)

-- Conflict of Interest (COI) Consulting and Vendor Sponsored Activities Policy-D-H (internal link)
+- Conflict of Interest (COI) Consulting and Vendor Sponsored Activities Policy-D-H (internal link, requires intranet access)

 This policy applies to all employees, staff, other covered individuals and trustees of D-H (to the extent the trustees are not otherwise covered by different policy).
 Key employees, trustees, officers and other individuals who hold responsible leadership positions at D-H and their affiliate relationships may be subject to additional reporting duties as defined by regulatory agencies’ requirements.
 This policy also applies to direct or indirect remuneration received by an immediate family member of a D-H employee or covered individual.